nplab/WebRTC-Data-Channel-Playground/README.md

 #### Netperfmeter
 Netperfmeter is a perfomance meter for the WebRTC datachannels.
 It simultaneously transmits unidirectional data via datachannels to an endpoint and measures the resulting channel bandwidths.

+This tool is port of Thomas Dreibholz's [Netperfmeter](https://www.uni-due.de/~be0001/netperfmeter/).

 #### Browsertests
 Browsertests are used to check the implementation of WebRTC datachannels via a collection of severel tests.